its-x3non/cis-7-notes-/Week 4 - Unit 4 - Counting/Chapter 8 (Part 1) Examples.md

 	- ### h) Are divisible by 5 and 7?
 		- This is the same as the number divisible by **35 which is 257**
 ***
+# Read About the [Pigeonhole Principle](Chapter%208%20(Part%201)%20Notes.md#The-Pigeonhole-Principle) in the Notes Before Going to the Next Examples
 ***
 # Example 8.8
 Suppose that there are **102 students in two sections of discrete structures**.
 If they all take the final, will **at least two of them get the same grade**?